ravendb/samples-library/README.md

 The following RavenDB features are used to build the application:

-1. [Vector Search](https://docs.ravendb.net/7.1/ai-integration/vector-search/ravendb-as-vector-database) - RavenDB has a built-in vector database
+1. [Vector Search](https://docs.ravendb.net/7.1/ai-integration/vector-search/ravendb-as-vector-database) - RavenDB has a built-in vector database.
+It's used for searching across similar books.
-1. [Document Refresh](https://docs.ravendb.net/7.1/studio/database/settings/document-refresh) - a scheduled update of selected documents
+1. [Document Refresh](https://docs.ravendb.net/7.1/studio/database/settings/document-refresh) - a scheduled update of selected documents is used to inform users about the book copies that should be returned.
-1. [Azure Storage Queues ETL](https://docs.ravendb.net/7.1/server/ongoing-tasks/etl/queue-etl/azure-queue) - Azure Storage Queues integration
+1. [Azure Storage Queues ETL](https://docs.ravendb.net/7.1/server/ongoing-tasks/etl/queue-etl/azure-queue) - Azure Storage Queues integration is used to inform about the potential book copies to be returned.

 ## Technologies

 The following technogies were used to build this application:

-1. RavenDB 7.1
+1. RavenDB 6.2
-1. .NET 8
+1. .NET 9
-1. Node.js 22
-1. ASP.NET Core 8
-1. Angular 14
+1. Aspire

 ## Run locally